Blog:No Justice. No Peace.

 Black, Indigenous, and other people of color, like myself, are tired—frustrated and angry!—of often only hearing prayers and

 I see yous without direct action.
 Individually and collectively, we want—we demand!—tangible action toward justice for us and everyone else, especially from our white friends, neighbors and extended community, whether we know each other directly or not.
-We ask society, particularly white people, to use their social privilege and power for social change and good for everyone; we ask—demand—to be seen and treated, like whole people.
+We ask society, particularly white people, to use their social privilege and power for social change for everyone; we demand to be seen and treated, like whole people.
 Until there is justice for everyone, there cannot be peace for everyone.

 What can you do?

-Depending on each of our privileges, we may or may not be able to do certain things that others are able to do, like marching the streets and doing sit-ins, but let's be clear: we all have a role to play in anti-racist work.
-Perhaps you can't be out on the streets protesting, but calling out racist behavior amongst your family, friends, and oneself when you see and experience it is something you can absolutely do.
+Depending on each of our privileges, we may or may not be able to do certain things that others are able to do, like marching the streets and doing sit-ins, but one thing should be made clear: we all have a role to play in anti-racist work.
+Perhaps you can't be out on the streets protesting, but calling out racist behavior amongst your family, friends, and oneself when you witness and experience it is something you can absolutely do.
 To be silent, is to be complicit.
 And as Bernice King shared:

 - The work is offline.